samchamper/slim_vis/README.md

 # Notes:
 Adding the code to slim to export the run to a file that can be read by this program greatly increases SLiM's runtime - by as much as a factor of 2.
 File I/O is slow.

+Warning: Can take quite a long time to generate a movie for slim runs with many hundreds/thousands of generations!
+For very long runs, the fps parameter can be tweaked in the slim_vis.py file.

 The data files that the SLiM code outputs can be somewhat large: a SLiM run with 10k population over 100 generations can be close to 20 megabytes.

 SLiM already has a visualization/GUI for use on Mac computers.
 However, for visualizing SLiM runs in a linux environment, when doing remote computation, or even just when it is desirable to export a visualization to a video, this tool may be useful.